alemontaldo/network-controller/README.md

 - **Retry Mechanism**: Implements Spring Retry for handling concurrent modification exceptions
 - **JSON Representation**: Uses GraphQL JSON scalar for representing complex tree structures
 - The repository aims to be structured following the Domain Driven Design principles.
+- The code is provided with needed hints to support native compilation with GraalVM

 ## Building and Testing